National League of Junior Cotillions

 Greater Columbus Chapter

 The NLJC Greater Columbus, Georgia Chapter provides etiquette instruction, social confidence and teaches basic dance steps to enrich the lives of area young people in grades 5th-12th.
-We develop social skills that will last a lifetime!
+We develop social skills, leadership skills and manners that will last a lifetime!
 Good manners make life more enjoyable for all.

 The Year II program is for students in the sixth and seventh grades.
 The schedule is dictated by the five-course meal and may meet more than once a month.
 Curriculum highlights: five-course instructional dinner; social survival skills; menu ordering and tipping; stand up event skills; interviewing; cell phone and internet etiquette; polite conversation skills; eating unusual foods; basic dance instruction in Swing/Shag, Waltz and manners in public places.
 The Year I experience not required.
 This group meets mostly on Sundays.